Mary Franson

-Mary Franson (born March 1, 1977) is a Minnesota politician and member of the Minnesota House of Representatives.
-A member of the Republican Party of Minnesota, she represents District 12B, which includes portions of Douglas, Stearns and Pope counties in the west central part of the state.
-She is also a licensed child care provider and a former employee of AT&T.
+Mary Danielle Franson (born March 1, 1977) is a Minnesota politician and member of the Minnesota House of Representatives.
+A member of the Republican Party of Minnesota, she represents District 12B, which includes portions of Douglas, Stearns and Pope Counties in west-central Minnesota.
+Franson is a licensed child care provider and a former employee of AT&T.

 Early life and education

-Rep. Franson graduated from AlBrook High School in Saginaw and the University of Minnesota Duluth in Duluth with a B.A. in psychology and humanities.
+Franson graduated from AlBrook High School in Saginaw and the University of Minnesota Duluth in Duluth with a B.A. in psychology and humanities.
 She and her family live in Alexandria.

 Political career

-Franson was first elected to the House in 2010, succeeding Rep. Mary Ellen Otremba, who did not seek re-election.
+Franson was first elected to the House in 2010, succeeding Mary Ellen Otremba, who did not seek reelection.

-On election night, November 6, 2012, Franson ended the night with a one-vote margin of victory, triggering an automatic recount under Minnesota law.
-After 32 voters received ballots for the incorrect race and three additional voters were not accounted for on the voter tally, a judge ruled that 35 ballots should be pulled from the total at random.
+On election night, November 6, 2012, Franson had a one-vote margin of victory, triggering an automatic recount under Minnesota law.
+After 32 voters received ballots for the incorrect race and three additional voters were not accounted for, a judge ruled that 35 ballots should be pulled from the total at random.
 The new ballots were counted, and Franson had a 12-vote lead.
 Challenger Bob Cunniff conceded on November 29.

-As of November 2024, Franson has won eight straight terms to the Minnesota House.
+As of 2026, Franson has won eight straight House terms.

-Franson has served on several committees during her legislative career, including committees for Health and Human Services Finance, Early Childhood Finance and Policy, Higher Education Finance & Policy, Health & Human Services Reform, Aging & Long-Term Care Policy, and was the chair for the Subcommittee on Childcare Access & Affordability.
+Franson has served on several committees during her legislative career, including Health and Human Services Finance, Early Childhood Finance and Policy, Higher Education Finance & Policy, Health & Human Services Reform, and Aging & Long-Term Care Policy.
+She chaired the Subcommittee on Childcare Access & Affordability.

 Political positions

 Abortion

-In 2017, Franson authored a bill to ban any funds from all state-funded healthcare programs from being used for abortions.
-While the bill passed both houses of the Minnesota State Legislature, then-Governor Mark Dayton ultimately vetoed it.
+In 2017, Franson authored a bill to ban any funds from state-funded healthcare programs from being used for abortions.
+The bill passed both houses of the legislature, but Governor Mark Dayton vetoed it.

 Child care

-As a former child-care provider, Franson has authored multiple bills on child-care-related issues.
-She was a vocal opponent of an executive order issued by then-Governor Mark Dayton allowing for the unionization of child-care providers.
-In May 2018, Franson called for the state to take action against child-care fraud in Minnesota uncovered by KMSP-TV.
-That same month, Governor Dayton signed into law a bill authored by Franson that unanimously passed both of Minnesota's legislative houses.
-The bill cut regulations on child-care providers that were viewed as burdensome.
+A former childcare provider, Franson has authored multiple bills on childcare-related issues.
+She was a vocal opponent of an executive order issued by Governor Dayton allowing for the unionization of childcare providers.
+In May 2018, Franson called for the state to take action against childcare fraud uncovered by KMSP-TV.
+That month, Dayton signed into law a bill authored by Franson that unanimously passed both of Minnesota's legislative houses.
+The bill cut regulations on childcare providers that were viewed as burdensome.

 Environment

-On April 20, 2012, Franson objected to the opening prayer on the House floor, where the House Chaplain Rev. Francis Grady mentioned Earth Day and tied it to the Gulf oil spill.
-Franson tweeted that the prayer "may as well been dedicated to 'Mother Earth', coincidence?
+On April 20, 2012, Franson objected to the opening prayer on the House floor, in which House Chaplain Francis Grady mentioned Earth Day and tied it to the Gulf oil spill.
+She tweeted that the prayer "may as well been dedicated to 'Mother Earth', coincidence?
 I think not.
 2nd offensive prayer in a month."

 In June 2018, Franson was one of four Republican legislators who secured state funding to help clean up two lakes in Alexandria, Minnesota.